adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 Wu et al. \[33\] lift 2.5D to 3D with their 3D ShapeNets approach by categorizing each voxel as free space, surface or occluded, depending on whether it is in front of, on, or behind the visible surface \(i.e., the depth value\) from the depth map.

-The resulting representation is a 3D binary voxel grid, which is the input to a CNN with 3D filter banks.
+The resulting representation is a **3D binary voxel grid**, which is the input to a CNN with 3D filter banks.

 Their method is particularly relevant in the context of this work, as they are the first to apply CNNs on a 3D representation.